basnijholt/github-backup-sync/README.md

 <root>/forks/<owner>/<repo>.git
 ```

-All repositories are bare mirrors, suitable for backup purposes.
+This is the default layout when backing up as bare mirrors.
+When `--working-tree` is used, the `.git` suffix is omitted and each directory contains a checked-out working tree instead.

 ## Working with Mirrors

-Repositories under `source/` and `forks/` are bare `--mirror` clones, so they do not contain a checked-out working tree.
+Repositories under `source/` and `forks/` are bare `--mirror` clones, so they do not contain a checked-out working tree unless you opted into `--working-tree`.
 Clone from a mirror path when you want editable files, for example:

 ```bash
 git clone /srv/github-backups/source/basnijholt/dotfiles.git ~/dotfiles